Canine Campers -- Bringing Dogs to the National Forest

-The Gila National Forest is very dog friendly.
+The Modoc National Forest is very dog friendly.
 Dogs are welcome in all campgrounds, picnic areas and on most trails.

 - During the day keep your dog on a leash no more than 6 feet long, or otherwise restrict its freedom to roam at will.
 Domestic animals are not allowed to run loose in recreation areas where they will disturb others.

-- At night, keep your dogs and other pets inside an enclosed vehicle, in a tent or kennelled if weather permits.
+- At night keep your dogs and other pets inside an enclosed vehicle or in a tent.

 - Developed campgrounds are for people, not animals.
 Please do not bring more than two dogs or other pets to any one campsite.

-- Dogs may not be left alone at your campsite, picnic area or in your vehicle at any time.
+- Dogs may not be left alone at your campsite, picnic area or in your vehicle.

 When out on the trails, be sure you leash your dog whenever approaching other hikers, horses and pack stock.
 Horses and pack stock may spook at an inquisitive or boisterous dog, injuring the rider.
 Hikers may not enjoy meeting your dog running loose on a narrow, steep trail.